 - and most other equipment or components that require cleaning

-The Red-D-Arc team of dry ice blasting specialists are positioned nationwide and can tailor a turnkey rental solution that fits the needs of your next maintenance cleaning, deep clean, equipment refurbishment or upcoming shutdown.
-Download the flyer for additional details about our services and contact information.
+The Red-D-Arc team of dry ice blasting specialists are positioned nationwide and can tailor a turnkey rental solution that fits the needs of your next maintenance cleaning, deep clean, equipment refurbishment, or upcoming shutdown.

 Red-D-Arc’s Orbital Welding and Pipe Product Manager, Lori Kuiper, recently sat down with Jason Becker to record an episode of the Arc Junkies podcast.
 Arc Junkies is a welding podcast that is on a mission to help, educate and inspire the next generation of welders.
 Lori was joined by Red-D-Arc’s Welding and Automation Specialist, Bryson Ward.
 During the conversation, Lori, Bryson and Jason discussed a variety of welding topics and some of the latest trends in the industry.
 They also delved into Lori’s journey to becoming an expert in the industry and what it takes to build a solid career in welding today.